tonychu805/NBA_Data_Analysis/README.md

   - The study presents a more objective approach to predicting MVP winners using historical performance data.
   - Combining Principal Component Analysis with Support Vector Machine achieved 95% accuracy in predicting MVPs from 2016 to 2022.

-The text emphasizes that while sports analytics provide valuable insights and tools for decision-making, intangible factors like passion, leadership, and interpersonal skills remain crucial.
-Analytics should be used to inform strategies and identify issues, but teams must also understand players on a personal level to effectively balance organizational and player interests.